yaal-coop/canaille/doc/tutorial/theming.rst

 Development
 ===========

-To write your custom theme and check how it is rendered, you can put the path to your theme in a ``.env`` file and run the Canaille demo instance, as described in the :ref:`contributing guide <local_environment>`
+To write your custom theme and check how it is rendered, you can put the path to your theme in a ``.env`` file and run the Canaille development server, as described in the :ref:`contributing guide <local_environment>`

 .. code-block:: bash
    :caption: .env